 Inattentive Attention Deficit Disorder

 This is an important distinction.
-Inattentive ADD as a “condition” is typically medicated, while inattentive ADD as a symptom opens the window to a permanent solution by tackling the underlying source of the symptom, the cognitive delays.
+Inattentive ADD is often medicated.
+However, thinking of inattentive ADD as a symptom opens up the possibility of a permanent resolution by tackling the underlying cognitive delays.

 Causes of Inattentive ADD

-While ADHD-PH (Predominantly Hyperactive) is caused by complex sensory integration and brain chemistry issues, ADHD-PI is almost always caused by language processing delays that create learning inefficiencies and inattentiveness:
+On the other hand, ADHD-PI (Inattentive ADD) is almost always due to language processing delays that create learning inefficiencies and inattentiveness:

-- Missing instructions in class and reading difficulties lead to weak homework skills and often an inattentive ADD diagnosis.
+- Missing instructions in class and reading difficulties lead to lack of interest in homework and/or arguments at study time

-Processing inefficiency can plague your child all day long, in class and in social situations.
-When the world is coming at you too quickly, the easiest thing to do, the best form of self-defense is to just tune out.
+These processing inefficiencies can plague your child all day long — in class, in social situations and at home.
+When the world is coming at you too quickly, sometimes the best form of self-defense is to just tune out.
 The same applies to reading time and homework, where the required tasks amount to mission impossible for your child.

 Inattention may not become apparent until a child enters school.
 At that time the consequences of a listening skill deficit are more obvious.
 Also the child is older and so fewer of these behaviors relate to age-related maturity.
 ADHD-PI includes some or all of the following symptoms:

 - Easily distracted by irrelevant stimuli